 I have insurance glass coverage.
 What will a stone chip cost?

 Some insurance companies waive your glass deductible and pay for chip repairs with no cost to you.
 Bring in your insurance policy and we will verify if you receive a chip repair at no cost to you.

 Will I be able to see the chip after it’s repaired?

 Yes.
 Once repaired, most chips will be less noticeable after repair, but you will most likely still be able to see the outline.
 Some chips repairs look better than others.
-The sooner a chip is repaired after the damage has occurred improves the chances of a cleaner repair, but other factors like the size of the impact, how much glass is missing and what area of the windshield is damaged will effect the likelihood of a satisfactory repair.
+The sooner a chip is repaired after the damage has occurred improves the chances of a cleaner repair, but other factors like the size of the impact, how much glass is missing and what area of the windshield is damaged will affect the likelihood of a satisfactory repair.